EricssonResearch/dnt/getting_started/scenario_ip_over_detnet/README.md

 Most of the configuration is similar to the TSN over DetNet case (Scenario TSN over DetNet).

-One difference is right now we use IPv4 and IPv6 underlay network for the DetNet PWs.
+One difference is right now we transport IPv4 and IPv6 traffic over the DetNet PWs.
 As one can see on the topology every interface has IPv4 and IPv6 addresses assigned.
-In the following config, we will use the IPv4 underlay for the `talker`'s IPv4 traffic.
-Likewise, we use IPv6 underlay for its IPv6 traffic.
+In the following config, we will use the IPv4 PW tunnel for the `talker`'s IPv4 traffic, and we use the IPv6 tunnel for the IPv6 traffic.
 We will take a closer look later in this guide.

-Another difference is now we have a new egress interface: `uni_out`.
+Another difference is that now we use `ip` interface as the UNI to send-receive on IP level.
-This interface must be specified in order to send IP packets, but it cannot be used to receive packets.
-__Important:__ the IP protocol identified by the encapsulation of the packet.
-So if we send traffic on it, the header stack must starting `ipv4` or `ipv6`.

-Since we can receive Ethernet packets and there is the `del` action to remove the Ethernet header, this is not an issue.
+To separate the IPv4 and IPv6 traffic we can match on the version field of the header.

 ```
-uni_in = eth iface=swp2
-uni_out = ip iface=swp2
+uni = ip iface=swp2

 v4nni_in0 = udp-in iface=swp0 ipv=4
 v6nni_in0 = udp-in iface=swp0 ipv=6